CyprianFusi/UK-Covid-19-Data-via-OpenData-API/README.md

 - Getting some simple statistics
 - Visualising the results
 - Analysis of corona virus variants globally was added later
-- I could include a notebook with interactive visualisation and annimations because of size limit!
+- I could not include a notebook with interactive visualisation and annimations because of size limit on this platform!
 - Also see https://www.kaggle.com/cyprianfusi/notebook1a843f4f32